NEWS CHANNEL 3/BLUECROSS BLUESHIELD OF TENNESSEE CELEBRITY SUNSET 5K RUN/WALK

 o $25 per person on Race Day

-The News Channel 3 Sunset 5K Run/Walk is a Memphis Runners Track Club sanctioned event that attracts exercise and education enthusiasts from across the Mid-South.
+The News Channel 3/BlueCross BlueShield of Tennessee Sunset 5K Run/Walk is a Memphis Runners Track Club sanctioned event that attracts exercise and education enthusiasts from across the Mid-South.
 The race travels around LeMoyne-Owen College’s beautiful campus and tours the surrounding neighborhood, giving runners and walkers a view of the revitalization that is taking place in this historic area of inner city Memphis.
 Enjoy music courtesy of Clear Channel radio prior to the race and a cool down with hot music at a live concert on the lawn of LeMoyne-Owen College’s historic Brownlee Hall afterward.
 News Channel 3 and BlueCross BlueShield of Tennessee proudly sponsor this event.

 ABOUT WREG NEWS CHANNEL 3

 The station first went to air on January 1, 1956, as WREC-TV.
 Owned by electrical engineer and radio dealer Hoyt Wooten along with WREC radio (AM 600 and FM 102.7, now WEGR), the station began regular broadcasts the next day.
 The calls stood for Wooten's radio store, the Wooten Radio-Electric Company.